 A study of the factors affecting the success or failure of small, problem-solving groups/work teams.
 Topics include the advantages and disadvantages of working in groups, the phases of group development, group roles, decision-making, and leadership in groups.
 The class will also provide practical experience in leading meetings, leading discussions, facilitating team building in groups, and making group presentations.
 Prerequisite: Sophomore standing.
-Fall.
+Fall of odd-numbered years.